sbielmann/uae4arm-rpi/gameshell/Readme.txt

 requires to be started right where it's data sub directory is located.
 That is why uae4armsh first does a cd, then start uae4arm.

 Although there is no problem to compile uae4arm with the menu resolution set to 320 x 240 for Gameshell, the UI layout itself would need to be overworked first.
 The components are of course still placed for 800 x 600 and for instance not really useful that way on Gameshell.

+Customizing the Gameshell button key mapping is not implemented in UI yet.

+5.2 Screen height limitation

 PAL screen mode is 320 x 256, however Gameshell has only 320 x 240.
-This means that the lower 16 pixels are cut off.
+This means that 16 pixels, usually the lower ones, are cut off.
 NTSC however with 320 x 240 does not have this issue.
-E-UAE could have a solution for this that might also be implemented here in the future.
+E-UAE or libretro-uae could have a solution for this that might also be implemented here in the future.
 Also uae4arm-rpi has some kind of screen resizing for Raspberry Pi implemented, but not tested yet.

+For instance, as for example with Deluxe Galaga, the only work around is to center the screen vertically as good as possible with pandora.move_y option.

+5.3 Select button

+Select button does switch between mouse and joystick as expected, however is also sending a space bar key press to Amiga.
+This could be corrected.

+5.4 Volume control

 Volume control is not implemented.
 Could have a look at uae4arm-libretro which has it implemented, however of course with Libretro as backend.
 Maybe this is just an SDL audio volume feature.

-Customizing the Gameshell button key mapping is not implemented in UI yet.
+However AKS_VOLDOWN and AKS_VOLUP constants do already exist here.

+5.5 Two player games

 Maybe using a second joystick over bluetooth could be an idea for 2 player games.

+5.6 Save/load state

 Maybe provide customizable mapping for save and load state functionality.